-This was a German air-landing operation to open the way for General Heinz Guderian’s XIX Corps (mot.) of General Ewald von Kleist’s Panzergruppe ‘von Kleist’, within Generaloberst Gerd von Rundstedt’s Heeresgruppe ‘A’, toward Neufchâteau in eastern Belgium on the first day of ‘Sichelschnitt’ (10 May 1940).
+'NiWi' was a German air-landing operation to open the way for General Heinz Guderian’s XIX Corps (mot.) of General Ewald von Kleist’s Panzergruppe 'von Kleist', within Generaloberst Gerd von Rundstedt’s Heeresgruppe 'A', toward Neufchâteau in eastern Belgium on the first day of 'Gelb' and 'Sichelschnitt' (10 May 1940).

 The Witry part of the operation was commanded by Garski and was completely successful, but the group commanded by Hauptmann Walther Krüger and tasked with the capture of Nives proved less immediately successful.
 By 13.00 both towns had been taken at the cost of 19 German and an unknown number of Chasseurs Ardennais casualties, and the battalion had linked with the advanced elements of Generalleutnant Friedrich Kirchner’s 1st Panzerdivision.